 + Nurse Prescribing from the Community Practitioners Formulary (V100 Mode 2) and (V150)

-You will develop the knowledge, understanding and ability to prescribe safely, appropriately and effectively in your area of expertise, in accordance with the Community Practitioners Formulary.
+You will have the opportunity to develop the knowledge, understanding and ability to prescribe safely, appropriately and effectively in your area of expertise, in accordance with the Community Practitioners Formulary.
 You will explore a range of topics including consultation, decision-making, clinical pharmacology, evidence-based prescribing, professional accountability, legal and ethical aspects, influences on prescribing and prescribing in the public health context.
 You will be assessed through coursework in the form of an electronic portfolio (worth 100% of module marks).
-Additionally you will also undertake one exam and one in-class test which will be assessed on pass/refer/fail basis.
+Additionally you will also undertake one exam and one in-class test, which will be assessed on pass/refer/fail basis.

 + Practice 2: Service Development in SCPHN Practice

 + Research Project Preparation

-This module enables you to develop the knowledge and skills required to design ethical and feasible research projects relevant to your practice, role or academic studies.
+This module provides the opportunity for you to develop the knowledge and skills required to design ethical and feasible research projects relevant to your practice, role or academic studies.
 You will also explore the different aspects to designing a research proposal.
 Assessment will involve producing one piece of coursework (worth 100% of module marks), in the form of a research proposal which addresses a particular practice need within your clinical area.

 + Project (Health Related)